freenas/freenas-docs/userguide/storage.rst

 for within a few seconds, disk changes do not necessarily guarantee that the space usage information is updated immediately.

-**Refer:** indicates the amount of data that is accessible by this dataset, which may or may not be shared with other datasets in the pool.
+**Refer** indicates the amount of data accessible by this dataset, which may or may not be shared with other datasets in the pool.
 When a snapshot or clone is created, it initially references the same amount of space as the file system or snapshot it was created from, since its contents are identical.

-It will also indicate if the snapshot has been replicated to a remote system.
+**Replication** shows whether the snapshot has been replicated to a remote system.

-The most recent snapshot shows icons that allow:
+Snapshots have icons on the right side for several actions.

-**Clone Snapshot:** prompt for the name of the clone to create.
+**Clone Snapshot** prompts for the name of the clone to create.
-The clone will be a writable copy of the snapshot.
-Since a clone is really a dataset which can be mounted, the clone will appear in the :guilabel:`Active Volumes` tab, instead of the :guilabel:`Periodic Snapshots` tab, and will have the word *clone* in its name.
+A clone is a writable copy of the snapshot.
+Since a clone is really a dataset which can be mounted, the clone appears in the :guilabel:`Active Volumes` tab, instead of the :guilabel:`Periodic Snapshots` tab, and has the word *clone* in its name.

-**Destroy Snapshot:** a pop-up message will ask you to confirm this action.
+**Destroy Snapshot** a pop-up message asks for confirmation.
 Child clones must be destroyed before their parent snapshot can be destroyed.
 While creating a snapshot is instantaneous, deleting a snapshot can be I/O intensive and can take a long time, especially when deduplication is enabled.
 In order to delete a block in a snapshot, ZFS has to walk all the allocated blocks to see if that block is used anywhere else; if it is not, it can be freed.

+The most recent snapshot also has a **Rollback Snapshot** icon.
-**Rollback Snapshot:** a pop-up message will ask if you are sure that you want to rollback to this snapshot state.
-If you click :guilabel:`Yes`, any files that have changed since the snapshot was taken will be reverted back to their state at the time of the snapshot.
+Clicking the icon asks for confirmation before rolling back to this snapshot state.
+Confirming by clicking :guilabel:`Yes` causes any files that have changed since the snapshot was taken to be reverted back to their state at the time of the snapshot.

-.. note:: Rollback is a potentially dangerous operation and will cause any configured replication tasks to fail as the replication system uses the existing snapshot when doing an incremental backup.
-If you do need to restore the data within a snapshot, the recommended steps are:
+.. note:: Rollback is a potentially dangerous operation and causes any configured replication tasks to fail as the replication system uses the existing snapshot when doing an incremental backup.
+To restore the data within a snapshot, the recommended steps are:

    #.
 Clone the desired snapshot.

    #.
 Share the clone with the share type or service running on the
        %brand% system.

    #.
-Once users have recovered the needed data, destroy the clone in
+After users have recovered the needed data, destroy the clone
-       the Active Volumes tab.
+       in the :guilabel:`Active Volumes` tab.

-   This approach will never destroy any on-disk data and has no impact on replication.
+   This approach does not destroy any on-disk data and has no impact on replication.

+A range of snapshots can be selected with the mouse.
+Click on the checkbox in the left column of the first snapshot, then press and hold :kbd:`Shift` and click on the checkbox for the end snapshot.
+This can be used to select a range of obsolete snapshots to be deleted with the :guilabel:`Destroy` icon at the bottom.
+Be cautious and careful when deleting ranges of snapshots.

 Periodic snapshots can be configured to appear as shadow copies in newer versions of Windows Explorer, as described in